turingschool-examples/code_retreat/README.md

 ## Goals

-The goal of this exercise is that you cannot and will not finish.
+The goal of this exercise is that *you cannot and will not finish*.
 Instead, let's focus on the craft.
 Do you choose to...

 * Implement a ton of features hacking ugly code?
 * Implement just a few features and refactor them into beauty?